bronson/vim-update-bundles/README.md

 Type `:help bundles` from within Vim to show the list of plugins that you have installed.
 Hit Control-] on the bundle's name to jump to its documentation.
+Also make sure to look at the bundle-log.

 ## Installation